-1.01 Inmate Work Programs General
+4.02 Inmate Work Programs General

-1.02 Inmate Hiring Process
+4.02.2 Inmate Hiring Process

 - 1. Remanded inmates are not required to participate in work programs.
 They may however consent to participation. - 2.
-Inmates who wish to be considered for employment will submit a request to the program supervisor or instructors indicating their skills and desired work assignments. - 3.
-The programs instructors, in consultation with the programs supervisor and classification officer are responsible for interviewing and hiring inmate workers. - 4.
-A list of inmates eligible for work programs will be maintained by the programs instructors and will be used to fill vacant work program positions. - 5.
-Prior to hire the inmate will be required to sign a waiver indicating they are agreeing to work. - 6.
-Inmates will not be unreasonably assigned to nonessential work duties conflicting with a recognized day of religious observance in the religious faith to which he belongs.
+Inmates who wish to be considered for employment shall forward a request to the program supervisor or instructors indicating their skills and desired work assignments. - 3.
+The programs instructors, in consultation with the programs supervisor, and classification staff are responsible for interviewing and hiring inmate workers. - 4.
+When sufficient work is not available for all inmates who wish to work, a list of such inmates shall be established.
+The guiding principle for hiring shall be the length of time the inmate has been on the list, except in cases where the requirement for specific skills may cause some inmates to be passed over. - 5.
+An inmate must sign a waiver indicating they are agreeing to work. - 6.
+An inmate shall not be unreasonably assigned to nonessential work duties conflicting with a recognized day of religious observance in the religious faith to which he belongs.

-1.03 Termination of Inmate Employment
+4.02.3 Termination of Inmate Employment

-- 1. Inmates may have their employment terminated in the following circumstances: - Misconduct: - The instructor responsible for the program in which the inmate is working will be the person to discharge an inmate worker for workplace misconduct - Living unit cleaners, or any other inmate workers may be terminated by the correctional supervisor.
-An officer will report misconduct to the shop instructor or, in their absence the correctional supervisor, with a recommendation for termination.
-The decision whether to terminate rests with the instructor/supervisor receiving the report of misconduct - Refusal to work: - Inmates who accept employment are expected to work at their assigned jobs.
-Refusal to work will be cause for termination at the discretion of the instructor/supervisor
+- Inmates may have their employment terminated in the following circumstances: - i.
+Misconduct at the workplace: - Generally the instructor responsible for the program in which the inmate is working will be the person to discharge an inmate worker for workplace misconduct or other valid behaviour - Living unit cleaners, or any other inmate workers, who do not work under the direct supervision of a shop instructor, may be terminated, in the absence of the shop instructor, by the correctional supervisor.
+An officer may report misconduct to the shop instructor or, in their absence the correctional supervisor, with a recommendation for termination.
+The decision whether to terminate rests with the officer receiving the report of misconduct.